Hydra-Designs/project-hydra-meshtastic-pcb/README.md

-# Meshstastic DIY 1 Watt PCB
+# Project Hydra (Meshtastic PCB)

-A minimalist PCB design built around the Ebyte E22-900M30S 1 watt LoRA radio and the ESP32-WROOM-32U mcu compatible with the Meshtastic-device firmware.
+A minimalist PCB design built around the Ebyte E22-900M30S 30dbm (1 watt) LoRA radio and the ESP32-WROOM-32U mpu compatible with the Meshtastic-device firmware.